tomkalon/stopsmog2.0/readme.md

 * [Setup](#setup)

 ## General info
-A simple application for cataloging and searching for graves in graveyards made for parishes.
+A simple application for monitoring air purity.

 ## Technologies
 Project is created with: